 Students must apply via one of the following online application forms:-

-If you are applying for the part time route, click apply now.
+To apply for the full time course, click apply now.

 This course is built around your personal interests and aspirations.
 We’ll encourage you to develop your personal practice through studio-led research, critiques, analysis and questioning.
 Given the strong practical element we invite applicants to share their portfolios and aspirations with us at interview stage.